 Have you a Kindle, or smartphone?

 ‘My son has changed your whole destiny, Janet.
-I don’t know what to say.
-He and the Devil between them!’
+I do not know what to say; he and Satan between them.’

 ‘Ouma, Santie and I have to go out on an overnight bushveld indaba for the firm.
 There is some tricky negotiation that we’ve been asked to get involved in and I wondered if you thought you might take Klein-Jan overnight?
 Actually, if you think you could manage, for two nights?’

 ‘Why, of course, my dear.
 When do you want to bring him?’
 ‘On Friday evening, and I’ll fetch him on Sunday around noon.
 Are you sure?
 I feel quite guilty asking.
 Will it really be okay?’

 ‘Absolutely wonderful!
 You needn’t worry in the slightest.
 Go off to your conference and KJ and I will have a lot of fun together.’

 ‘The only thing that worries me, Ouma, is that we will be completely out of contact.
 No mobile phones are allowed, and there is no telephone.
 These negotiations are critical so they want the whole party completely cut off from civilisation.
 Then we hope they will be forced to thrash out a compromise.
 Do you think you could manage, knowing there is no way you could contact me?’